macorreia42/zvej_mandibles/README.md

 # Mandibular shape in the Meso-Neolithic transition: the Zvejnieki case study
-This repository documents the geometric morphometric analyses of mandibles from Zvejnieki, a Meos-Neolithic site in present Latvia, within a presentation to [MESO2025](https://meso2025.sciencesconf.org/)
+This repository documents the geometric morphometric analyses of mandibles from Zvejnieki, a Meso-Neolithic site in present Latvia, within a presentation to [MESO2025](https://meso2025.sciencesconf.org/).

 ## Files included